JNU-Tangyin/RRO/README.md

 https://github.com/JNU-Tangyin/RRO/assets/1193630/8ac41cf0-e800-43d2-acd2-a61d6320057b

-## File & Folders
+## Files & Folders

-- **datasets** the datasets to train and test. the files in datasets/excel is for prediction stage, the files in datasets/json and datasets/redis is for optimization stage.
+- **datasets** the datasets to train and test the model.
+The files under `datasets/excel` is for prediction stage, the files under `datasets/json` and `datasets/redis` is for optimization stage.

-- **figures** all images drawn based on the data from the training results.
+- **figures**  all images drawn based on the training results under `results`.

-- **frontend** 3D storage yard front-end engineering project.
+- **frontend** 3D storage yard front-end engine.
+It has been made standalone for future use.

 - **predict** documents related to stacking days prediction model.